RomanLut/Multiwii-ESP32-port/README.md

 - SWD - Beeper
 - Right stick trims are used to trim ACC in flight.

-Battery voltage, RSSI and more telemetry sensors are sent as SPORT telemetry.
+Battery voltage, RSSI, height and other telemetry sensors are sent as SPORT telemetry.

 # Calibration

 # Gyro calibration
-Performed automaticaly on start
+Performed automaticaly on power on.

 Yaw left + Thottle Low + Pitch LOW.